From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Arthur Street

-Arthur Street is a family home transformed with a wrap-around single and two-floor extension, designed for Nadia, Oliver, and their children.
+Arthur Street is a family home transformed through a wrap-around single and two-storey extension, designed for Nadia, Oliver, and their children.

-Regular catch-ups helped shape a space perfect for socialising and family activities.
-The design creates a seamless connection to the garden, bringing the outdoors in and giving the family room to grow, play, and relax together.
+Regular catch-ups guided a collaborative, design-led process that shaped a space perfect for socialising and everyday family life.
+The new layout offers a seamless connection to the garden, encouraging indoor-outdoor living and creating flexible spaces to grow, play, and relax together.

-This extension balances practicality and comfort, providing plenty of natural light and a layout tailored to busy family life.
+This sustainable residential extension balances practicality and comfort, maximising natural light and creating a bright, functional environment suited to modern family routines.

 Project